+Editor's note: The impact of MO SMS using one step approach in CM-IDLE in case of SMS in N1 mode requires further study.

 Multiple MM-connections may be established at the same time, allowing parallel transactions.
 The description of the procedures is related to one single transaction.